jamesrhester/Lerche.jl/README.md

 # Quick start for Lark users

 Please read the Lark documentation.
-When converting from Lark programs written in Python to Lerchen programs written in Julia, the following changes are necessary:
+When converting from Lark programs written in Python to Lerche programs written in Julia, the following changes are necessary:

 1. All classes become types
 2. All class method calls become Julia method calls with the type as the first argument